Yash-777/notebook/scrum-methodology.md

 Every sprint is designed to produce a potentially shippable product, however small.
 So it naturally falls that the primary purpose of the Sprint Review will be to demonstrate what was completed.
 It's important to stick to what was committed to and completed during the sprint, and not get caught up in discussions of what needs to be changed or done next.
 There will be time for that later in this meeting.

-It's also good time to note that any kind of feedback, positive or negative, is not appropriate for this meeting.
+It's also a good time to note that any kind of feedback, positive or negative, is not appropriate for this meeting.
 Extrinsic manipulation (e.g. praise) is considered harmful to intrinsic motivation and transparency.

 > Before attempting to motivate people, **it would be wise to have a clear understanding of [what motivates them](https://www.youtube.com/watch?v=u6XAPnuFjJc)**.